 - Urban space – Urban areas actually make up a pretty small portion of the world, less than 1% of land area.
 This adds up to about 1000 square feet per person, the size of a comfortable two bedroom apartment.
 This number includes not only our homes, but also all of the roads and parking lots, commercial and industrial buildings, everything within our towns and cities.
 Over half the population worldwide live in urban areas, with the US and Canada over 80% urban, and urban areas are continuing to grow at the expense of rural populations.
 With how tightly packed things are in many urban cores, it is perhaps no surprise that over half of people are packed into under 1% of the space.

 One of the main points to writing a piece like this is to show how finite the world is.
-Compared to how many people there are today, there isn’t much for ‘extra’ space, as we’re already occupying almost all parts of the world and don’t have much for new frontiers to push into.
-This means that what we really need is to be the best stewards that we can of the places that we inhabit and use.
+There isn’t much for ‘extra’ space, as we’re already occupying almost all parts of the world and don’t have much for new frontiers to push into.
+This means that what we really need is to be the best stewards that we can of the places that we already inhabit and use.
 We need to be more efficient in our use of resources, and to maintain our landscapes more sustainably.
 We have the solutions in hand to do better, whether we are facing problems like erosion, deforestation, or species loss, and we need to implement them.